Expand To Show Full Article

 Type of ion exchange (Type of Standard pH)

-(i) Anion exchange: strong anion as quaternary ammonium from matrix- (NR3)+ --- Cl- , weak anion as matrix- NH2(CH3)-CL-
+(i) Anion exchange: strong anion as quaternary ammonium from the matrix- (NR3)+ --- Cl-, weak anion as a matrix- NH2(CH3)-CL-

-Use of HPLC
+Used of HPLC

-HPLC can be divided in-to two main types according to uses.
+HPLC can be divided into two main types according to uses.

 2.0 Preparative or semipreparative type: used in isolation and purification.